jnalanko/VOMM/README.md

 * `--reference-raw [file path]` Assumes that every byte in the input file is a character of a single input string, i.e. that the input file contains exactly one string with no header.

-* `--reference-fasta [file path]` Assumes that the input file is in multi-FASTA format, i.e. that every line is either a FASTA header or it contains parts of a string.
+* `--reference-fasta [file path]` Assumes that the input file is in multi-FASTA format, i.e. that every line is either a FASTA header or it contains part of a string.
 Use this flag to train a Markov model from a set of strings rather than from a single string.

 * `--outputdir [directory path]` Where to write the built model.
 This directory must exist before running!
 The model consists of a set of files such that the filename of each model file is prefixed by the filename.
 This means that if you build models for two files with the same filename into the same output directory, then the latter model will overwrite the former.